BatchedFiles/IrcClientLibrary/README.md

 Declare Function SendCtcpPingResponse( _
+	ByVal pIrcClient As IrcClient Ptr, _
 	ByVal UserName As WString Ptr, _
 	ByVal TimeValue As WString Ptr _
 ) As Boolean

 Declare Function SendCtcpTimeResponse( _
+	ByVal pIrcClient As IrcClient Ptr, _
 	ByVal UserName As WString Ptr, _
 	ByVal TimeValue As WString Ptr _
 ) As Boolean

 Declare Function SendCtcpUserInfoResponse( _
+	ByVal pIrcClient As IrcClient Ptr, _
 	ByVal UserName As WString Ptr, _
 	ByVal UserInfo As WString Ptr _
 ) As Boolean

 Declare Function SendCtcpVersionResponse( _
+	ByVal pIrcClient As IrcClient Ptr, _
 	ByVal UserName As WString Ptr, _
 	ByVal Version As WString Ptr _
+) As Boolean

+Declare Function SendPing( _
+	ByVal pIrcClient As IrcClient Ptr, _
+	ByVal Server As WString Ptr _
+) As Boolean

+Declare Function SendPong( _
+	ByVal pIrcClient As IrcClient Ptr, _
+	ByVal Server As WString Ptr _
+) As Boolean

+Declare Function SendRawMessage( _
+	ByVal pIrcClient As IrcClient Ptr, _
+	ByVal RawText As WString Ptr _
 ) As Boolean